June 03, 2020

 JM: Okay.
 On the backend, you have this Rudder control plane and a Rudder data plane.
 We’ve already talked through the client SDK.
 So there are lots of events coming off the client and they’re hitting your backend.
 You’ve got this control plane and the data plane.
 What do the control plane and the data plane do?

-Soumyadeb: Think of the control plane is the dashboard where you configure the RudderStack, right?
+Soumyadeb: Think of the control plane as the dashboard where you configure the RudderStack, right?
 You configure the sources, the destinations, the API keys for all the destinations, and the right keys and all that stuff.
 Let’s just say the configuration window.
 No eventful flows through the control plane.
 Then the actual events flow through the data plane.
-What the data plane first does is it pulls the config form the control plane.
+What the data plane first does is, it pulls the config from the control plane.
 So it knows where all the events have to be sent to.
 What are their credentials?
 What are the API keys and so on?
 It keeps pulling that data.

 The data plane is the software layer, which is handling all the events.
 It gets the event from the client SDK.
 It immediately persists it in some kind of a buffer.
 Think of it as like a Kafka kind of stream.
-Although we don’t use Kafka or like learning that aspect, think of it as like some kind of a streaming layer.
+Although we don’t use Kafka or like learning that aspect, think of it as some kind of a streaming layer.
 It persists the event in that streaming layer and then gives an act to the client saying, “Okay.
 Now the event has been persisted.
 You can delete the event.”

 Then it does the processing, the kind of processing I was talking about.
 It takes the event and it calls the user transformation to transform the event according to what the user wants.
 If he wants to remove some fields or add more fields.
 There are all kinds of interesting transformations people have written.
 PII scanning is a very common transformation.
 It goes through user transformation.
-It comes back – With the transformation functions returns another event.
+It comes back – With the transformation, functions return another event.
 Then it calls the destination transformation.
 Now the event has to be sent to like let’s say 10 destinations.
 It calls the destination transformations to map the event to the structure that the destination accepts.
 It could be a key value.
 It could be an XML.
-All that is handled in the destination transformation, and we have transformation calls for like all the 40-odd destinations that we support.
+All that is handled in the destination transformation, and we have transformation calls for all the 40-odd destinations that we support.